ParasX1/ANU-Market-Place/Report.md

     - activity_create_post.xml: 100%

-*[Summarise the contributions made by each member to the project, e.g. code implementation, code design, UI design, report writing, etc.]*

-*[Code Implementation.
-Which features did you implement?
-Which classes or methods was each member involved in?
-Provide an approximate proportion in pecentage of the contribution of each member to the whole code implementation, e.g. 30%.]*

-*Here is an example:*

-*UID1, Name1, I contribute 30% of the code.
-Here are my contributions:*
-* A.class
-* B.class: function1(), function2(), ...
-* ....

-*[Code Design.
-What design patterns, data structures, did the involved member propose?]*

-*[UI Design.
-Specify what design did the involved member propose?
-What tools were used for the design?]*

-*[Report Writing.
-Which part of the report did the involved member write?]*

-*[Slide preparation.
-Were you responsible for the slides?]*

-*[Miscellaneous contributions.
-You are welcome to provide anything that you consider as a contribution to the project or team.]*

 ## Conflict Resolution Protocol

 The conflict resolution protocal was voting, we all would take turns in verbally explaining reasoning for what we should do, and why we should do it.
 Overall this was a effective method of resolving conflicts, we did not have many, but a example of effective conflict resolution was when we decided to use AVL tree for searching in comparison, the reasons for it was easy to understand (we have done it in lab), and was self balancing hence reducing code, as we would not need to write rebalancing code for the tree.
 The reason against was that it was slightly slower.
 With a vote, we decided for the positive reasons we should do a AVLtree.
 Another example was what way shall we construct the User factory class, as this class was responsible for creating/ storing important information to the database, as such we planned out and saw what requirements we all had for each of our parts and then after we combined/adapted it.

 Following the method above we were able to resolve all conflicts effectively, and without any problems.

-*[Write a well defined protocol your team can use to handle conflicts.
-That is, if your group has problems, what is the procedure for reaching consensus or solving a problem?
-(If you choose to make this an external document, link to it here)]*

 ## Application Description

 ANU Marketplace as mentioned above is a media application, directly targetting all students/staff of ANU who are in need of 2nd hand goods.
 It provides a safe ANU only enviroment in which any student, even those who are new to Australia (International Students) a place to buy/sell 2nd hand goods.
 In other buy/sell applications there is a large threat of unsecure transactions, scams and even trolling, by restricting the user base to just ANU we can minimise all these problems, as registration of a user requires a UID, Full Name and Email.

 **Application Use Cases and or Examples**

 1. John want to purchase a Jacket in a safe enviroment
 2. Cate want to purchase a Laptop without being scammed or manipulated

 *John want to purchase a Jacket in a safe enviroment *
 1. *John wants to purchase a Jacket in a safe enviroment.*